Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released.md

 @Video(https://www.youtube.com/watch?v=7XKGodjiTNg)

-* "Rudolph, the Red-Nosed Reindeer" will sound much better with the compressor and glitch effects and the improved backend.
+* "Rudolph, the Red-Nosed Reindeer" will sound much better with the compressor and glitch effects and the improved backend, which now supports also native Audio Unit (AU) effect plugins on macOS.

 @Video(https://www.youtube.com/watch?v=klOjBuZm0Qg)